A guide to Holy Week and Easter at St Barnabas

 Holy Saturday (The Great Vigil of Easter)

-This is also the first time since before Lent that the exclamation “Alleluia” (praise be to God) will be used, and members of the Church greet each other with “Christ is risen”, to which the response is: “He is risen indeed!
+This is also the first time since before Lent that the exclamation “Alleluia” (praise be to God) will be used.
+Members of the Church greet each other with “Christ is risen,” to which the response is: “He is risen indeed!
 Alleluia!”

 Easter Sunday